S3-working-group/s3-practical-guide/src/focused-interactions/coordination-meeting.md

 Meet on a regular basis (usually weekly) for reporting on and coordinating work.

-* facilitate the meeting and use rounds instead of discussions
+* facilitate the meeting, and use rounds instead of discussions where valuable
 * where possible, compile the agenda before the meeting
     - include any prerequisites for attendees to prepare
     - further items may come up during the status reports

 ---